ucplatform/servicemanager/README.md

 1. PowerShell version 5.1 or above.
 2. The Teams PowerShell Module.
 If you don't have this installed, you can install it with the command `Install-Module -Name MicrosoftTeams -Force`.
-3. `CountryData.csv` file placed at `C:\Temp\` directory.
-This file should contain the country dialling codes, country names, and their corresponding team zones.
-Make sure this path exists and is accessible. **Note:** This path can be changed on Line 129, as it is a parameter.
+3. The az.storage PowerShell Module.
+If you don't have this installed, you can install it with the command `Install-Module -Name Az.Storage -Force`.
-4. Connection to Microsoft Teams.
+5. Connection to Microsoft Teams.
 Make sure that you have the required permissions to access and manipulate Teams data.

 ## Function Definitions